Search Results

 Gem in the Spotlight: Tanzanite

 Beauty and rarity are two wonderful traits in a gemstone.
 Tanzanite has them both.
 In fact, it is estimated that … diamond.
 But, what makes Tanzanite so popular is its color.
 Tanzanite’s gorgeous color is a captivating mix of blue and purple.
-The deep hues of violet, indigo, and blue come together in an unrivaled blend only found in Tanzanite.
-The… look of Tanzanite demands a price to match.
-Yet, even with its dynamic look, Tanzanite is still less in price than better known gems like Rubies, Sapphires, and Emeralds.
-There are many shades of color in the Tanzanite gem market. …
+The deep hues of violet, indigo, and blue come together in an unrivaled blend only found in tanzanite.
+Yet… commonly known gems like rubies, sapphires, and emeralds.
+Gemology of Tanzanite Gemologists refer to this gem as blue zoisite.
+The vast majority (current estimates are around 95%) of tanzanite is heat treated to help bring out the …

 The first difference between white gold and platinum is the most basic and is the foundation of all the other differences.
 White gold and … gold is an alloy of gold and some white metals such as silver, nickel or palladium.
 The white color is achieved by a careful choice of the alloying metals, which bleach the deep yellow of pure gold.
 The amount of alloy mixed with gold… is a 14-karat gold wedding ring.
 It is 14/24, which equals 58.3% gold and 41.7% alloy.
 The white color is achieved by a careful choice of the alloying metals, which bleach the yellow of pure gold.
 Platinum is a naturally white metal. …